-Ghost Shrimp are a scavenger type freshwater shrimp with a reputation for being constantly on the prowl searching for something to eat.
-Most often, Ghost Shrimp will subsist on a diet very tiny bits of uneaten food, dead or decaying plant matter and other soft edible matter accumulating on the bottom of the tank.
-And occasionally, a Ghost Shrimp can be seen eating a fallen tank mate.
-While Ghost Shrimp will eat the remains of fish and sometimes snails, they are particularly interested in eating the remains of other shrimp, including the shell if its soft enough.
+Ghost Shrimp are a scavenger type freshwater shrimp.
+They have a reputation for being constantly on the prowl searching for something to eat.
+Often, Ghost Shrimp will subsist on a diet very tiny bits of uneaten food, dead or decaying plant matter.
+They also eat other soft edible matter accumulating on the bottom of the tank.
+Occasionally, Ghost Shrimp can be seen eating a fallen tank mate.
+While Ghost Shrimp will eat the remains of fish and sometimes snails, they are particularly interested in eating the remains of other shrimp.
+They especially eat the shell if its soft enough.

 As long as a Ghost Shrimp is actively feeding, let the circumstances play out.
-When the Ghost Shrimp appears to be finished getting minerals from the shell, remove the remaining uneaten portion to keep the tank clean, and to avoid the buildup of excess organic matter and ammonia spikes in the aquarium water.
+When Ghost Shrimp appear to be finished eating minerals from the shell, remove the remaining uneaten portion to keep the tank clean.
+Avoid the buildup of excess organic matter and ammonia spikes in the aquarium water.